vyos/vyos-documentation/docs/configuration/trafficpolicy/index.rst

 A very small buffer will soon start dropping packets.

-.. cfgcmd:: set traffic-policy rate-control <policy-name> latency
+.. cfgcmd:: set qos policy rate-control <policy-name> latency

    Use this command to configure a Rate-Control policy, set its name and the maximum amount of time a packet can be queued (default: 50